jgabaut/amboso/README.md

 I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder `./bin/`.
 You have a bin/ directory in the repo to test this behaviour.
+Locating folders is probably the only thing this script does, yet you still have to make sure to setup a proper amboso base directory with the targets dirs, and the `stego.lock` file.

 You should rely on your `stego.lock` file to ensure you don't have to retype arguments you're 100% positive are correct, just to get the damn thing to build.

+### Note

+Since I've been using `/bin/` as a target dir myself, I haven't tested the script too much with the passing a different dirname with -D flag.

+I will look into this to ensure you don't have to stick to this name for the target directory.

 ## bin/